 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Dioctyl® Capsules; UCB Pharma Limited, The electronic Medicines Compendium.
-Dated November 2011.
+- Manufacturer's PIL, Dioctyl® 100 mg Capsules; UCB Pharma Limited, The electronic Medicines Compendium.
+Dated June 2016.

 Dr Adrian Bonsall